Internet Computer to release 10,000 free NFTs in debut drop - NewsBreak

 Internet Computer to release 10,000 free NFTs in debut drop

-Dfinity's Internet Computer has announced the release of 10,000 non-fungible tokens, or NFTs.
-Users are eligible to claim their free token Wednesday at 8pm UTC .
-Conceptualised by brothers Przemek and Tomasz Chojecki, alongside Adam Stępnik, the trio were inspired to create the avatars following acronym comparisons to the 90's hip-hop duo Insane Clown Posse, and the overwhelming success of the legendary Cryptopunk NFTs.www.investing.com
+Dfinity’s Internet Computer has announced the release of 10,000 nonfungible tokens (NFT).
+Users are eligible to claim their free token Wednesday at 8 pm UTC.
+Conceptualized by brothers Przemek and Tomasz Chojecki, alongside Adam Stępnik, the trio was inspired to create the avatars following acronym comparisons to the 1990s hip-hop duo Insane Clown Posse and the overwhelming success of the legendary CryptoPunk NFTs.cointelegraph.com

 Comments / 0